 Pelham Art Center – Artist Directory

 Listed artists are members of the Pelham Art Center Artist Club

 For more information and to join the Artist Club, visit our memberships page.

 Jessica Alazraki was born and raised in Mexico City and is based in N.Y.C. since 1998.
 In 2020 she was awarded by the Queens Art Fund the New Work Grant recipient and she completed the Trestle Art Space Residency Program.
 In 2019 participated in the ARTWorks fellowship at JCAL and, Creative Capital N.Y.C.
 “El taller program.”
 Her work got published in a few publications, including New American Paintings, No. 152, Northeast Issue.
 The Diane Etienne Founders Award, from Stamford Art Association, 2020.

 Jenn Cacciola imagines the person as place, and places as people.
-She recreates identity as a guest house, where viewers can roam around, open doors, become lost.
+She recreates identity as a guest house, where viewers can roam around, open doors, and become lost.
 Her work gives pain a comfortable place to be around people by focusing on how factors like isolation, aging, and vulnerability affect our knowing one another.
 It takes form in tapestry, painting/drawing, printmaking, and installation.
-She’s been awarded residencies at Manassas National Battlefield Park, Sheen Center, Socially Distant Art, Cel del Nord, and World of Co, and is a NYC Crit Club member and Openings Collective curator, and the Program Director for Ice Cream Social in Port Chester, NY.
+She’s been awarded residencies at Manassas National Battlefield Park, Sheen Center, Socially Distant Art, Cel del Nord, and World of Co.
+She is a NYC Crit Club member, Openings Collective curator, and the Program Director for Ice Cream Social in Port Chester, NY.